nrfconnect/ncs-zigbee/docs/samples/ncp/README.rst

    The function must follow the :c:func:`zb_ncp_custom_request_cb_t` declaration.
    For an example, see :c:func:`ncp_vendor_specific_req_handler` in the sample.
-   This function parses the command payload, validates it, performs required action on **LED1**, and sends a response.
+   This function parses the command payload, validates it, performs required action on **LED 1**, and sends a response.

 #.
 Register the handler function using :c:func:`zb_ncp_custom_register_request_cb`, as implemented in the sample.